mavihS-0/FireApp/README.md

 # FireApp - Flutter Chatting Application

-FireApp is a comprehensive chatting application developed during an internship at Ajani Infotech.
+FireApp is a comprehensive chatting application (prototype) developed during an internship at Ajani Infotech.
 It's designed to offer a seamless communication experience with a range of essential features that define a modern chat application.

 ## Features